Speech-Language Pathologists

 Supplemental

-Communicate with non-speaking students, using sign language or computer technology.
+Communicate with students who use an alternative method of communications, using sign language or computer technology.

 60